Icedude907/wasm-mod-experiments/README.md

 - Crafting bindings by hand

 AssemblyScript:
-- Lacks Multi-Value support disqualifying it from accessing a number of functions (this is being worked on?)
+- Lacks Multi-Value support disqualifying it from accessing a number of functions.
+(Nobody seems to be working on this at the moment.)
 - Crafting bindings by hand

 In closing, I'd say WebAssembly is **not** ready to do something like this **yet**.